 If a netting agreement, signed by the institution, has been recognised by the competent authorities (step 2), netting can be applied by the institution in step 3.
-The leverage ratio methodology then applies to derivatives with a net negative replacement or market value.

-In applying the methodology set out in Article 429(6), institutions shall, in the calculation of the replacement cost of the exposure value, replace the current market value of the netting set of derivative contracts or the current market value individual derivative contracts, as applicable, by the absolute value of the current market value of the netting set of derivative contracts or the current market value individual derivative contracts, respectively.
-Instead of applying Article 274 of the CRR, institutions may apply the Article 275 only where they also use this method for solvency purposes (Article 92 of the CRR).
+In applying the methodology set out in Article 429 and 429a CRR, institutions shall, in the calculation of the replacement cost of the exposure value, replace the current market value of the netting set of derivative contracts or the current market value of individual derivative contracts, as applicable, by the absolute value of the current market value of the netting set of derivative contracts or of the current market value of individual derivative contracts, respectively.

+Instead of applying Article 274 CRR, institutions may apply Article 275 CRR only where they also use this method for solvency purposes (Article 92 CRR).